-The case studies presented are real descriptions of actual client relationships.
+The following hypothetical case study is based on an actual client’s experience.
 We have protected the identity of the clients by changing names and locations.
 Given that many of our clients experience similar life events, the case studies are designed to depict the value proposition Massey Quick Simon brings to the table.
 Each family we work with is unique.
 There is no “cookie cutter” set of solutions.
 We bring our full set of resources to the table to solve, educate, implement, and monitor.

 - After several meetings, Ms. Morelli shared her statements with us and the majority of her assets were in equities.
 She was aware that the portfolio experienced a significant decline in 2008, but she was hesitant to make changes and was unsure about how to get started.
 Included in her assets was a concentrated financial services stock position that carried a low basis.

 - Ms. Morelli was particularly concerned about replacing the income her husband had made from his salary.